-I’ve raised three children, cultivated a wonderful marriage for more than 35 years and worked for a living while doing so.
-During this time, I was an artist in my mind and heart, just waiting to show myself to the world.
-When my last child left home, I quit my 9-5 job and started taking community art classes.
+I’ve raised three children, been married for more than 40 years and worked for a living for 30+years.
+When I retired I took a couple of community art classes.
 I learned basic color, composition, etc., in watercolor class.
-I later started playing with oil paints and realized I like that medium as well.
+From there I have been self taught.
+I later started playing with oil paints and realized I like that medium too.

 Surprisingly, my watercolor and oil paintings have two very different styles.
-In my watercolor paintings, I plan things out very thoroughly and paint things from life, either from memory, dreams or places I’ve been.
-As for my oil paintings, I grab a canvas, choose a color or two that suit my mood for the day, turn up the rock and roll, and start painting!
-I love my family, watching the ever changing sky, foraging crows in parking lots and my third career.
+In my watercolor paintings, I plan things out very thoroughly and paint things from memory, reference photos or places I’ve been.
+As for my oil paintings, I tend to get emotional about my subject matter and paint about things that are on my mind, including current events.

 Sometimes I need to create in 3 dimensions so I use found objects wether it be driftwood, beach glass and shells or just things like trash and cast offs from yes, the beach, streets and parking lots.
 It’s so true that “one man’s junk is another man’s treasure” or in my case, art supplies.